Nicklaus Children's Hospital, Continuing Medical Education mission statement (C1)

-Nicklaus Children's Hospital's mission is to “provide hope through advanced care for our children and families”.
-As a teaching institution Nicklaus Children's Hospital is committed to supporting the professional and educational needs of its health care providers.
+Nicklaus Children's Hospital's mission is to “inspire hope and promote lifelong health by providing the best care to every child”.
+As a teaching institution Nicklaus Children's Hospital is committed to supporting the professional and educational needs of its health care providers, and the lifelong learning of the interprofessional team with the aim to provide the best possible care to every child.
 Continuing medical education (CME) is one of the major ways in which Nicklaus Children's Hospital supports its overall mission.

-Miami Children's Health System is committed to advancing the knowledge, enhancing the competence and performance in practice of physicians, with the goal of improving patient outcomes through the design of high-quality, evidence-based continuing medical education (CME) programs that focus on patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
-The CME programs focus on common practice guidelines, advances in medicine, new medical technology, biomedical research, and changes in the health care environment.
+Nicklaus Children's Hospital is committed to advancing the knowledge, enhancing the competence and performance in practice of clinicians, with the ultimate goal of improving patient outcomes through the design and delivery of high-quality, evidence-based continuing medical education (CME) programs that focus on patient care, medical knowledge, practice-based learning and improvement (i.e. Quality Improvement, patient safety, research), interpersonal and communication skills, professionalism, and systems-based practice (i.e. Interprofessional education).
+The CME programs focus on common practice guidelines, advances in medicine, new medical technology, biomedical research, healthcare quality, patient-centered care, and changes in the health care environment.

-The CME Committee utilizes the ACGME/ABMS core competencies as a platform for content areas.
-The contents are developed based on an annual and continuous needs assessments for the overall CME program and individual activities.
-The needs assessment process identifies “gaps” in physician knowledge, competence and/or performance.
-Other sources of content include hospital-specific or national patient care initiatives, re-licensure requirements, maintenance of certification or accreditation, hospital committees-identified gaps or needs for improvement, and various practice and referral patterns.
+The CME Committee utilizes the ACGME/ABMS/ IOM core competencies as a platform for content areas.
+The contents are developed based on annual and continuous needs assessments for the overall institutional CME program and individual activities.
+The needs assessment process identifies “gaps” in attendees’ knowledge, competence and/or performance.
+Other sources of content include hospital-specific or national patient care initiatives, peer-reviewed published literature, re-licensure requirements, maintenance of certification or accreditation, hospital committee-identified gaps or needs for improvement, and various practice and referral patterns.
 CME activities are planned in the context of desirable physician attributes and core competencies to promote dissemination of high quality practice patterns and serve the best interest of the public.
-Topics are assigned to the activity that is best suited for its target audience and format.
-The content of Miami Children's Health System CME activities includes, but not limited to, a) all aspects of patient care (diagnosis, management, and prevention) of children in the areas of primary and subspecialty pediatric problems, b) quality improvement, and c) medical ethics.
+Topics are assigned to the activity that is best suited for its target audience and delivery format.
+The content of Nicklaus Children's Hospital CME activities includes, but not limited to, a) all aspects of patient care (diagnosis, management, and prevention) of children in the areas of primary and subspecialty pediatric problems, b) quality improvement, c) medical ethics d) faculty development e) clinical and translational research, f) business of medicine and risk management g) hot and emerging topics.

-Miami Children's Health System's CME activities are provided to:
+Nicklaus Children's Hospital's CME activities are provided to:

-- Pediatricians, House Staff physicians, pediatric subspecialists in medicine & surgery
+- Pediatricians, House Staff physicians, medical students, pediatric subspecialists in medicine & surgery

 - Pediatric researchers